Jonathan Hinder: Immigration

+Economy

-On the economy and the state, Hinder has regularly criticised free market and Thatcherite economics, attributing "an unshakeable faith in free market Capitalism" for the economic ills of his constituency, particularly the decline of manufacturing and the textile industry.
+Hinder has regularly criticised free market and Thatcherite economics, attributing "an unshakeable faith in free market Capitalism" for the economic ills of his constituency, particularly the decline of manufacturing and the textile industry.
 Hinder has criticised the "Treasury Orthodoxy" and a lack of intervention from the government.
 In 2025, he said the government had "given away much of its decision-making power" to unelected quangos such as NHS England, the Bank of England and the Office of Budget Responsibility, which he criticised for causing a lack of democratic accountability on economic policy.
 He has criticised New Labour's decision in 1997 to grant the Bank of England independent decision-making powers over interest rates for this reason and has called on elected politicians to "take back control" over policy-making and public services.
 He has criticised the privatisation of public services and industries since the 1980s, including water, steel, rail, mail and energy, to private firms, "[m]any of them based overseas.
 Their priority purely being profit".
 Hinder has credited privatisation with rising bills, failing services and a decline in public infrastructure, and believes that the government should nationalise key industries and services and bring them back into public ownership.

+Infrastructure

 Since his election to Parliament, Hinder has campaigned for greater investment into transport and policing services and the restoration of the Skipton–Colne Line in particular.
-He dedicated his maiden speech to this issue, explaining that the nation needed "serious investment in infrastructure, such as by reinstating the short rail link between Colne in Lancashire and Skipton in Yorkshire, if we are to see small towns in the north of England thrive and prosper".
+He dedicated his maiden speech to this issue, explaining that the nation needed "serious investment in infrastructure, such as by reinstating the short rail link between Colne in Lancashire and Skipton in North Yorkshire, if we are to see small towns in the north of England thrive and prosper".
 In 2025, he said investment into transport services was needed to "unlock the potential of our towns" and said a new Skipton–Colne Line would be a "game changer […] that would dramatically improve economic prospects for deprived areas across East Lancashire, well beyond my constituency".

+Puberty blockers

+In December 2025, Hinder commented on the King's College London Pathways Trial which dealt with the subject of gender dysphoria, a randomised controlled trial to explore the effects of puberty suppressing hormones among young people with gender dysphoria (incongruence), stating that it was "dangerous gender madness" and a "drug experiment" stating that "will put them on the path to sterilisation, lack of sexual function, and needing medical treatment for life".